Stolz/Assets/README.md

 ## Features

 - **Very easy to use**.
-- Autogenerates tags for including your JavaScript and CSS files.
+- Autogenerates HTML tags for including your JavaScript and CSS files.
 - Supports programmatically adding assets on the fly.
 - Supports local (**including packages**) or remote assets.
 - Prevents from loading duplicated assets.